 What to Pack

-- Towels and toiletries: Stating the obvious.
+- Towels and toiletries: For obvious reasons.

 - S U N C R E A M